percona/percona-postgresql-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b>requests</b></td>
         <td>map[string]int or string</td>
         <td>Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/</td>
         <td>false</td>
       </tr></tbody>
 </table>